cpaxton/costar_stack/Readme.md

            Standards for Grounding Symbols for Robotic Task Ontologies.
            At IROS 2014 workshop on Standardized Knowledge Representation and Ontologies for Robotics and Automation.

-So please cite if you find it useful!

 ### Starting Predicator

-#### Using Launch Files

 There is a package called `predicator_bringup` that will start different predicator modules and the predicator core.

-##### Launch the Core Only
+You can launch the core only with:

 ```
 roslaunch predicator_bringup core.launch